 Since there are many techniques and laws that affect how your will is executed, consult your attorney on how to best accomplish your objectives.
 Your attorney can make recommendations that will help you realize your planning goals.
 For example, if you have philanthropic objectives, your attorney can help you decide the most effective tools for giving-perhaps a lifetime gift, a gift in your will, or a trust that can benefit heirs or charities (or both).
 Here are some important concepts and alternatives to explore with your attorney:

-Can a trust in your will add to the effectiveness of your estate plan?
-A trust lets you provide an income or other benefits for another person or group of people while ensuring that the trustee maintains ultimate control over the disposition of trust assets.
+- Can a trust in your will add to the effectiveness of your estate plan?
+A trust lets you provide an income or other benefits for another person or group of people while ensuring that the trustee maintains ultimate control over the disposition of trust assets. - Should you name contingent beneficiaries?
+It is generally advisable to name a second beneficiary to receive a gift in your will in the event that the primary beneficiary predeceases you.